-SECTION 1 Our plan must honor your rights as a member of the plan1 Section 1.1 We must provide information in a way that works for you (in language other than English, in braille, in audio or large print, etc.) - Section 1.2 We must ensure that you get timely access to your covered services a drugs Section 1.3 We must protect the privacy of your personal health information 185 Section 1.4 We must give you information about the plan, its network of providers, your covered services Section 1.5 We must support your right to make decisions about your care 195 Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.7 What can you do if you believe you are being treated unfairly or your right are not being respected?
-Section 1.8 How to get more information about your rights 197 SECTION 2 You have some responsibilities as a member of the plan 198 Section 2.1 What are your responsibilities?
-198
+SECTION 1 Our plan must honor your rights as a member of the plan184 Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in audio or large print, etc.) Section 1.2 We must ensure that you get timely access to your covered services and drugs Section 1.3 We must protect the privacy of your personal health information185 Section 1.4 We must give you information about the plan, its network of providers, an your covered services Section 1.5 We must support your right to make decisions about your care195 Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected?
+Section 1.8 How to get more information about your rights197 SECTION 2 You have some responsibilities as a member of the plan Section 2.1 What are your responsibilities?

-SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in audio or large print, etc.)
+SECTION 1 Our plan must honor your rights as a member of the plan

+Section 1.1 We must provide information in a way that works for you (in languages other than English, in braille, in audio or large print, etc.)